-Living below your means and avoiding credit card debt are examples of behaviors college students can practice to create a strong foundation for their financial habits, he said.
+Living below your means and avoiding credit card debt are examples of behaviors college students can practice creating a strong foundation for their financial habits, he said.

 Once students master a budget, using the money they’re saving to invest is a great next step, Bradley said.

 “Budget something in your college years for an investment,” he said.
 “Starting that while you’re young as part of your budget will be really huge and beneficial for your future.”